-Display advertising is the method of marketing a service or product online through visuals such as banners, images and videos on networks including Facebook ads and Google Display Network.
-Display advertising are put on relevant third-party websites as images, text ads, and banners.
-Display advertising is essentially an umbrella term that covers all visual ads displayed on a website.
+Display advertising is the method of marketing a service or product online through visuals such as banners, images, and videos on networks, including Facebook ads and Google Display Network.
+Display advertising is images, text ads, and banners put on relevant third-party websites.
+It is essentially an umbrella term that covers all visual ads displayed on a website.

-- Remarketing display ads reach audiences who have already shown an interest and engaged with your business, it includes consumers who have visited your website but have not converted or purchased your business offering.
+- Remarketing display ads reach audiences who have already shown an interest and engaged with your business.
+It includes consumers who have visited your website but have not converted or purchased your business offering.

 - Contextual advertising refers to the process of placing display advertising on relevant sites.
 Such as displaying an advert for coffee beans on a coffee shop website.